Volunteers are caring, selfless, and kind.

 - Board of Directors -meet monthly (except in July and August), assist with fundraising activities, policy, human resources etc. make decisions regarding the organization.Fundraising help for special events

-- Office volunteering – volunteers are needed to help with writing tax receipts, and other office duties.
+- Office volunteering – volunteers are needed to help with writing tax receipts, data entry, and other office duties.

 - Special Event Days – join us for the day of any of our special events to help deliver an enjoyable, fun day for community members and to raise money for Hospice services.